 Module 8: Investigating corruption in project construction

-Identify which materials are relevant to the complaint:
+Identify which materials are relevant to the whistleblowing report:

-Obtain and review the following documented evidence in relation to relevant materials from the RA and/or BuildWell and/or relevant suppliers.
+Obtain and review the following documentary evidence in relation to relevant materials from the RA and/or BuildWell and/or relevant suppliers.
 These should state the quantity and quality.

 If part of the works was sub-contracted by BuildWell, obtain the above documents from the sub-contractor.